-South Korea: Bank cost to income ratio, in percent:
+South Korea: Bank cost to income ratio, in percent, 2000 - 2020:

-For that indicator, Bankscope provides data for South Korea from 1996 to 2014.
-The average value for South Korea during that period was 58.28 percent with a minumum of 41.41 percent in 2003 and a maximum of 73.68 percent in 2015.
+For that indicator, we provide data for South Korea from 2000 to 2020.
+The average value for South Korea during that period was 58.57 percent with a minimum of 41.97 percent in 2011 and a maximum of 73.68 percent in 2015.

 Definition: Operating expenses of a bank as a share of the sum of net-interest revenue and other operating income.
 The numerator and denominator are first aggregated on the country level before division.
 Note that banks used in the calculation might differ between indicators.
 Calculated from underlying bank-by-bank unconsolidated data from Bankscope.